Learn About IVF: Page Contents

-Usually we ask that patients wait one or two complete menstrual cycles before beginning another ART cycle.
+Usually, we ask that patients wait for one or two complete menstrual cycles before beginning another ART cycle.
 Sometimes tests are required that may delay subsequent cycles.

-A high risk OB is only needed when there are complications that put the mother or baby at increased risk, or in the case of multiple births.
+A high-risk OB/GYN is only needed when there are complications that put the mother or baby at increased risk, or in the case of multiple births.
 Other than a higher incidence of multiple births, ART does not increase the risk to the fetus.